-Clinton headlines events for groups troubled by Trump
+Clinton: 'If the election had been on October 27, I would be your president'

 Since spending months out of the limelight after the 2016 campaign, Clinton has re-emerged onto the public stage as the Republican Party grapples with Trump and the Democratic Party searches for a leader.

-In a series of speeches, Clinton has shown a willingness to knock the President, even if indirectly.
+In a series of speeches, Clinton has shown a willingness to knock the President, as was on display at Tuesday's interview.

 In March, Clinton called the Trump-backed health care bill "disastrous" and knocked the plan for doing away with a maternity care requirement in health care.